Free Case Evaluation

 Burns are not always localized injuries.
 They can affect many parts of the body, sometimes the whole body, causing damage to the skin, muscles, nerves, bone and blood vessels.
 Some of the types of personal injury cases our South Carolina burn accident lawyers handle include the following:

 - Radiation burns.
 Radiation burns can be caused by X-rays, radiation therapy used in the treatment of cancer, tanning beds, and UV rays (like the sun).

-- Thermal burns.Hot objects such as boiling water, steam, oil or grease, hot metals, space heaters, electrical malfunctions and more can cause thermal burns.
-Thermal burns from gas tanks, auto accidents, boat or airplane accidents can cause clothing and fire to ignite.
-Thermal pain can be happen quickly and be quite severe.
+- Thermal burns.
+Thermal burns are the most common type of burns affecting children.
+Hot objects such as boiling water, steam, oil or grease, hot metals, space heaters, electrical malfunctions and more can cause thermal burns.
+Thermal burns from gas tanks, auto accidents, boat or airplane accidents can also cause flammable items to ignite.
+These burns can happen quickly and be quite severe.

 - Inhalation burns.
 Inhaling smoke, toxic fumes or steam causes respiratory burns.
 If the ventilation is poor, the severity of the burn will likely be worse.